rbkc-data-team/themefinder/docs/evaluation.md

 # Evaluation

 The `evals/` directory contains our benchmarking evaluation suite used to measure system performance.

-**Note on data access**: At present, these can only be used internally within i.AI.
+These are for internal i.AI development only.

+## For internal i.AI users

 The `eval_mapping` and `eval_sentiment` evaluations utilize sensitive data stored in our AWS environment.
 These specific evaluations will only function with proper AWS account access and credentials.
 Similarly, the `make run_evals` command assumes you have AWS access configured.

 These evaluations use the Azure Open AI endpoint.

-## Running the evaluations
+### Running the evaluations

 Set your environment variables: copy `.env.example` to `.env` and populate with the name of the S3 bucket, and the details for the Azure endpoint.